Coursework Scholarships Committee

 (b) nominee of the Chair of the Academic Board

-(i) one academic staff member and one professional staff member nominated and elected by the Academic Board; and
+(h) two staff members nominated and elected by the Academic Board; and

 (3) At the end of a term of office, members appointed under 3(1)(i) are eligible to be elected for a second term only.